JaswanthPerni/VoiceKeyboard/README.md

 ### How It Works

-The workflow is designed to be simple and intuitive. [cite_start]You press and hold the button to start recording audio, and it continues for as long as you hold it down[cite: 10, 11]. [cite_start]The moment you release the button, the recording stops immediately[cite: 11]. [cite_start]The app then sends the complete audio file—not a live stream—to Groq's Whisper API for transcription[cite: 12, 36]. [cite_start]Once the text comes back, it's automatically inserted wherever your cursor is[cite: 13, 31]. [cite_start]The button provides visual feedback throughout the process so you know if it's recording, processing, or done[cite: 14].
+The workflow is designed to be simple and intuitive.
+You press and hold the button to start recording audio, and it continues for as long as you hold it down.
+The moment you release the button, the recording stops immediately.
+The app then sends the complete audio file—not a live stream—to Groq's Whisper API for transcription.
+Once the text comes back, it's automatically inserted wherever your cursor is.
+The button provides visual feedback throughout the process so you know if it's recording, processing, or done.

 ### Setup and Implementation Guide